Publication pre-print: A novel fully automated system for lifelong continuous phenotyping of mouse cognition and behaviour

 Related Posts

-uncovering the earliest signs of Alzheimer’s disease
+Uncovering the earliest signs of Alzheimer’s disease

-uncovering the earliest signs of Alzheimer’s disease
+Uncovering the earliest signs of Alzheimer’s disease

 The entorhinal cortex and hippocampus, regions in the brain’s medial temporal lobe, are the first to exhibit neurodegeneration in Alzheimer’s.
 Work pioneered by Nobel Laureate Prof John O’Keefe (UK DRI Associate Member at UCL) has identified that neurons in these...